 ANNOUNCING THE SHAKESPEARE IN LONDON PROGRAM!

 The British American Drama Academy is pleased to announce the new Shakespeare in London Program!
-Applications will open this September for the Spring 2020 inaugural semester commencing in January.
+Applications will open in September 2020 for the Spring 2021 inaugural semester commencing in January 2021.

 The course, a semester abroad program for college Juniors and Seniors, focuses on Shakespeare’s plays, allowing students to take full advantage of the opportunity to live and study in the city where Shakespeare’s works were first performed at the Globe Theatre.
 Students will see a considerable number of these works in performance, at Shakespeare’s Globe, at other prominent London theatres, and also at Stratford-upon-Avon.
 While Shakespeare’s plays are studied principally in the classroom at BADA’s home overlooking Regents Park, they are also explored in performance both on stage and in the rehearsal room.